ivarunmalhotra/Bank-Management-System-CPP/README.md

 ***
 #### Basic Instruction:

+    - Open folder using Visual Studio for better experience
     - All files in this repository are required to run Main.cpp file
     - Main.cpp is the main file which will run this code
 ***